Bicriteria Multidimensional Mechanism Design with Side Information: Other forms of side information

 \section{Other forms of side information}

-We apply the weakest-type VCG mechanism to three other formats of side information distinctly different than the model of predictors used in the paper thus far.
+We apply the weakest-type VCG mechanism to three other formats of side information that are distinct from the model of predictors used in the paper thus far.
 In each format, the weakest types are instantiated in a different way.